rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 ### 3. Creating Test Payment

-You can check the integration of snap by creating a test payment.
+Create a test payment to make sure you have integrated Snap successfully.
 There are various payment methods available on Snap.
 You can choose any one of them to create a test payment.
 Following are the test credentials for Card payment.

 Name | Value
 --- | ---